sierra002/aequilibrium/README.md

 ## Running unit tests

-Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io). test are running in default karma running env, so it will open a chrome page, and they will run there
+Run `npm test` to execute the unit tests via Jest. (you will see the results in the console)